 Welcome to the BIA Brexit Portal

-This website contains guidance on Brexit for biotech businesses and the life sciences sector.
+This website contains guidance on the UK's future relationship with the EU for biotech businesses and the life sciences sector.

+There is continuing uncertainty about the potential nature of the future relationship with Europe and trade with the rest of the world.
 Our aim is to provide access to relevant advice and information so that businesses can make informed decisions and prepare appropriately.

-Watch our latest webinar update - 30 January on our Youtube channel: Brexit Briefing Webinar
+Watch our latest webinar update - 5 March on our Youtube channel: Brexit Briefing Webinar

+The UK left the EU on 31 January 2020.
 Under the terms of the Withdrawal Agreement a transition period is now in effect which runs from 1 February to 31 December 2020.

-During this transition period medicines and devices regulation will stay aligned with the EU.
+During this period medicines and devices regulation will stay aligned with the EU.
 There are no changes to market access, licensing, packaging, batch release and testing, however there are some changes to the status of the MHRA.
 For more details please refer to the regulation and IP page of this site.

 Any extension to the transition period would need to be agreed by the UK and EU by 1 July 2020.
 But the government has said that it will not agree to an extension, so the UK could still leave without a future relationship or trade agreement in place on 31 December 2020.

 The government’s plan means that UK life sciences businesses need to be ready for the additional costs and time of increased trade friction and the potential for extra regulatory processes from 1 January 2021.

 The UK's future relationship with the EU